dr-matt-smith/php-symfony-5-book/00_content/part10_codeception/testing3_acceptance.md

 ## Run the test (pass, when server running)

-Now run the Symfony server in a CLI terminal window with `php bin/console server:run`, and in a second CLI window run the Codeception tests again.
+Now run the Symfony server in a CLI terminal window with `symfony serve`, and in a second CLI window run the Codeception tests again.
 This time it should pass:

 ```bash
           Testing App\Tests.acceptance